DavidT3/DAXA/paper/paper.md

 ![A flowchart giving a brief overview of the [Daxa]{.smallcaps} workflow. \label{fig:flowchart}](figures/daxa_paper_flowchart.pdf)

-Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; calibrating weak-lensing mis-centering for galaxy cluster studies [@miscen], identifying **...COME UP WITH MORE IMPORTANT X-RAY PAPERS**, even probing the irradiation of exoplanets [@xrayirrexo].
+Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; calibrating weak-lensing mis-centering for galaxy cluster studies [@miscen], even probing the irradiation of exoplanets [@xrayirrexo].
 The current workhorse X-ray observatories (_XMM_-Newton [@xmm] and _Chandra_; other telescopes are online but are more specialised) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that might limit science cases; these missions cannot last forever.
 If we are to enter an